 I’ll explain to you dry needling vs acupuncture including how they’re different and how they’re similar.
 Since I provide dry needling in our Cary and Fuquay Varina, NC chiropractic offices, I get the question “What is different about acupuncture and dry needling?” almost every day.

 We provide chiropractic care for patients suffering from complaints like back pain, neck pain, hip pain, and many conditions of the spine.
-Our chiropractic office focuses on treating your injuries and conditions involving neuro-musculoskeletal complaints, and dry needling or acupuncture is often a part of our treatments.
+Our chiropractic office focuses on treating your injuries and conditions involving neuro-musculoskeletal complaints, and dry needling is often a part of our treatments.
 Both can be an excellent treatment at getting you pain-free, able to recover faster and get you back to doing what you love.

 Despite the growing popularity of dry needling and acupuncture, you may be confused about why they’re different.
 My goal is to show you how they’re different, but also the same in many ways, and hopefully give you a better idea of which may be the best treatment for your shoulder pain, sciatica, sprain, strain, or whatever is bothering you.
 Keep in mind that although this list of differences and similarities between dry needling and acupuncture is long, it may not be exhaustive.

 Let’s talk about the differences between dry needling and acupuncture first, then I’ll tell you how they’re also similar in many ways.